KelvinHere/Milestone-FrontEnd/README.md

     * menu.html -
         * Menu items image and description stack horizontally on mobile and vertically on larger screens
+        * On higher resolutions the maximum width of the page content is capped for readability
         * Each menu item opens menu modal when clicked
         * Each menu modal has button to toggle QR code visibility and close midal button